-Culture to me is the most important part of a law firm.
-It is more important than strategy because culture should inform firm strategy and execution.
+Culture to me is more important than strategy because culture should inform firm strategy and execution.
 I believe culture is the glue that holds it all together.
 It is the unique DNA a law firm possesses that differentiates it from any and all other law firms.
 It is also the rudder that guides the ship and simplifies the tough decisions and tough actions that must be made.
 Culture though can be very hard to articulate and express.
 For that reason, culture can and should be reduced down into core values because a law firm, like any entity, must have core values.